codr7/whirlisp/README.md

 * Modify primary keys at your own peril
 * At some point it will probably make sense to prune the log
 * Record deletion is left as an exercise
+* Storing passwords in cleartext is likely a bad idea